CosmoLike/cocoa/README.md

     cd ./cocoa/Cocoa

+Users can now proceed to **step :two:**.

+> [!NOTE]
-:interrobang:  What if the user wants to clone the repository in development mode?
+> *What if the user wants to clone the repository in development mode?*

-Type the following command to clone the repository from the latest main commit.
+> Type the following command to clone the repository from the latest main commit.
+>

-    "${CONDA_PREFIX}"/bin/git clone git@github.com:CosmoLike/cocoa.git cocoa
+>     "${CONDA_PREFIX}"/bin/git clone git@github.com:CosmoLike/cocoa.git cocoa

+> [!TIP]
-If the developer wants to start coding a new feature or fix a bug from a git tag, check the appendix [FAQ: How do we push changes to the Cocoa main branch?
+> If the developer wants to start coding a new feature or fix a bug from a git tag, check the appendix [FAQ: How do we push changes to the Cocoa main branch?
 A few git hacks](#push_main) subsection *How to develop starting from a git tag?*

 **Step :two:**: Run the script `setup_cocoa.sh` via